Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 SCSW Approval

-• Transportation of children/youth to court by caregivers, other DCFS staff, or Foster Family Agencies, in lieu of transportation provided by the Court Transportation Unit.
+• Transportation of children/youth to court by caregivers, other DCFS staff, or Foster Family Agencies, in place of transportation provided by the Court Transportation Unit.

 HELPFUL LINKS